 As PA for Gail Mills, Lead Nurse for Research and Development, I primarily manage Gail’s busy diary, providing a secretarial and administrative service to support and assist her and the Senior Nursing Team including Research Matrons for the Trust, NIHR Sheffield Clinical Research Facility (CRF) and the Cancer Clinical Trials Centre (CCTC).

-I am the first point of contact for the Lead Nurse, dealing with, or referring as appropriate, internal and external enquiries, verbally and by email, prioritising as required and to participate in ad hoc projects as they arise, taking responsibility for specific areas as appropriate.
+I am the first point of contact for the Lead Nurse, dealing with, or referring as appropriate, internal and external enquiries, verbally and by email, and participate in ad hoc projects as they arise, taking responsibility for specific areas as appropriate.

 My job requires me to work closely with the nursing and admin teams covering a wide selection of duties including welcoming participants to the department for their appointments and making sure that they are dealt with in a welcoming and timely manner, arranging their taxis if needed to transport them to and from their appointments and request their medical notes if required.